 Solution

 From Example 2 in Section 05.03.02 we know that the minimum HRR required to create a damaging HGL for TS targets in the specified compartment is 2599 kW.
-Figure Attachment 8 to Appendix F indicates that the HRR of the switchgear/cable tray fire is less than 1300 kW over a 40-minute period and is therefore not capable of creating a damaging HGL for TS targets in the specified compartment.
+Figure C.19.b in Attachment 8 to Appendix F indicates that the HRR of the switchgear/cable tray fire is less than 1300 kW over a 40-minute period and is therefore not capable of creating a damaging HGL for TS targets in the specified compartment.

 05.03.03.02 Example 2